 - the relationship between decentralisation and equity

-- The major developments in the area of international development finance, including those in the area of aid, debt (relief) and the financial sector
+- Organization of aid, major developments in the area of international (development) finance, including those in the area of aid, debt (relief) and the financial sector;

-- The economics behind aid, and the financial crisis the links between these developments and health
+- The economics behind aid, and the financial crisis, the linkages between these developments and health;

 At the end of the module the participants should be able to:

-- analyse the key characteristics of health system decentralisation in low and middle income countries: popularity, diversity, contradiction, context specifics; and propose a broad outline for effective health system decentralisation.
+- analyse the key characteristics of health system decentralization in low and middle income countries – importance, diversity, trade-offs, context specificity; and propose broad strategies for making decentralization more effective.

-- examine and discuss the meaning and importance of community participation in development work with the aim of reflecting upon past experiences and then develop strategies for working with communities towards achieving better accountability and governance.
+- examine and discuss the meaning and importance of community participation in relation to health systems, and particularly its role towards achieving better accountability and governance.